 Speaking of mobile-based materials, although only ten percent currently offer mobile and tablet-based materials, there is an overwhelming sentiment that mobile-based learning is something most respondents acknowledged they need to do.
 Device versatility, ease of access to content and just-in-time reference to content were all noted as important criteria to have in place to encourage greater usage of digital training programs.
 But the time investment required to create mobile-friendly content was a major barrier.
 Many organizations are starting by creating only a fraction of content for mobile—particularly their newer content.

-While gamification is a major topic of discussion, corporate training professionals haven’t fully embraced this learning strategy yet.
+While gamification is a major topic of discussion, corporate training professionals haven’t fully embraced this learning trend yet.
 72% of respondents surveyed don’t use gamification in their learning programs, and only 14% feel very confident that gamification increases employee engagement in training.
 Some of the reluctance stems from the perceived cost of implementing it, coupled with the doubt that it actually drives behaviors that are sustainable for the long-term.

 If your association has not fully embraced some of the top trends in training strategies and learning engagement, not to fear.
 Your corporate counterparts haven’t either.
 But they are starting to think about how to take small, deliberate steps toward implementation so they are ready to engage future learners—something every organization should be thinking about.